Owning a small business is exciting and rewarding. But it’s challenging.

 5. Instant success vs. experimentation

-Many business owners fall in love with their product or service and assume that people will support them immediately.
+Many business owners fall in love with their product or service and assume people will support them immediately.

 This rarely happens.